nastacio/nastacio.github.io/_posts/2023-02-20-rewriting-education.md

 ### Cognitive psychology

 Cognitive psychology started to make inroads into learning circles around the late 1950s.
-A generation of school teachers influenced by those theories would take a whole generation to reach classrooms.
+The class of school teachers influenced by those theories would take a generation to reach classrooms.

 With cognitive psychology, educators start discussing subjects such as perception, language, metacognition, and knowledge organization.